Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 No visit to Toulouse is complete without a walk along the Garonne River, and especially across its most iconic bridge: the Pont Neuf.

-Despite its name—“New Bridge”—Pont Neuf is actually the oldest bridge in the city, completed in the 17th century.
-Its seven arches stretch across the Garona, offering one of the best panoramic views of Toulouse’s pastel skyline, especially during golden hour.
+Despite its name, “New Bridge”, it’s actually the oldest bridge in the city, completed in the 17th century.
+Its seven arches stretch across the Garonne River, offering one of the most beautiful panoramic views of Toulouse’s pastel skyline, especially during the golden hour.

 Why you’ll love it